Hri7566/door/README.md

 # door

-my dad's mac fucking yeeted this project so what i had is completely gone now
+door.

-time to do two days of work in ten minutes
+this is eventually meant to replace Bouncer on https://www.multiplayerpiano.com, which is disappearing very soon